IBM/IBM-RPT-GitHub-Action/README.md

 # devopsauto-perftest-actions
-This is a gitHub action workflow for IBM DevOps Automation Performance Test
+This is a gitHub action workflow for IBM DevOps Automation Rational Performance Tester